xames3/smart/docs/source/index.rst

 Open Source
 -------------------------------------------------------------------------------

-Alongside ppen Science, I practise open source.
+Alongside Open Science, I practise open source.
 For me, it is more than a philosophy.
 It is my personal reminder to make my learnings, experiences, and knowledge free and accessible, breaking down cultural and digital barriers and inviting collaboration across disciplines and borders.